 Applicants normally will have completed the Master of Divinity degree or its equivalent from an accredited institution.
+Biblical language requirements are six semester hours of Greek and six semester hours of Hebrew.
 Other master's degree work may be acceptable with approval from the doctoral programs committee.
 Leveling courses may be required.

 An applicant must have maintained an average of 3.0 on a scale of 4.0 in their master's degree work.